-Capital of the Czech Republic and Bohemia’s historic heart, on the Vltava.
+Capital and largest city of the Czech Republic, a historic Bohemian hub on the Vltava.

 Prague's St. Vitus Cathedral has received a new four-keyboard organ, built in Spain and transported to Prague after crowdfunding raised over 135 million Czech crowns.
 The instrument, with about 6,000 pipes, will be voiced in a series of eight concerts; the previous organ proved too small and broke down during the communist era.